 This is crucial, especially when looking for candidates to work abroad.
 Another key is not to register with too many agencies, otherwise, the client will be inundated with CV’s, thereby making the selection process very difficult.

 Why using a nanny agency with previous childcare experience will help you when hiring a governess, private tutor or nanny

-Here at Harmony at Home International, we pride ourselves in that both Judy and I are still working within the childcare sector, therefore, have a unique view from both sides of the desk.
-On the one hand, we still have hands-on day to day experience with the children that we care for but are also very aware of the needs and concerns of the parents/clients who come to us at Harmony for childcare staff be it a governess, tutor or nanny.
+We still have hands-on day to day experience with the children that we care for but are also very aware of the needs and concerns of the parents/clients who go to nanny agencies for childcare staff be it a governess, tutor or nanny.
 We have both worked for VIP families, in a considerable number of diverse cultures internationally for many years.
-I live and work overseas in the Middle East, and Judy is at home in the Cotswolds working in after-school childcare and education.

 It is usually very easy to shortlist candidates, by making a checklist of the requirements of the position and then filtering out those candidates who do not fit all these requirements.
 Obviously, each position has different requirements, so these checklists vary especially as we specialise in the recruitment of governesses, tutors and nannies.

 When we have a shortlist we usually Skype with the candidates, and sometimes the list will change again, according to the suitability after the interview with the candidate.